xoxkoo/xoxkoo/README.md

 <details>
 <summary><h3>My coding journey 👨‍💻</h3></summary>

 I started learning to code around 5 years ago when I created my first web page.
 Over time I learned technologies like PHP, Javascript, Vue, Scss, PosgreSQL, MySQL and I created a lot of web apps using this.
 At university, we learned how to use git for group work.
 We are using Java, .NET for programming.
 Thanks to my studies I learned a lot about design patterns, SCRUM methodology, test cases, object-oriented programming, working with databases, working with team on projects and much more.
-Besides school, I am curently part of the teams which work on website for school formula team and a website for apartment booking  in Czech Republic where we use Vue.js and Tailwind.
+Besides school, I am curently part of the team called BeCreative which delivered website for client in Czech Republic.
+Currently we are working on website for client in a Denmark.

 </details>